joerick/pyinstrument/docs/guide.md

 )
 ```

-To invoke, make any request to your application and it launch a new window
-printing the HTML result from pyinstrument.
+To invoke, make any request to your application and it will return the HTML result from pyinstrument instead of your application's response.

 ### Profile Pytest tests